-New Mexico’s tax free weekend is here, which, of course, means back-to-school shopping!
+New Mexico’s tax free weekend is right around the corner, which, of course, means back-to-school shopping!
 Here are all the details you may need to know about the tax free holiday!
 Plus scroll down for my #1 tip when it comes to back-to-school shopping.

 When is New Mexico’s tax free weekend?